BioLite CampStove 2

 This Island Experience

 Last summer, I did a simple overnight island camp with my son.
-We arrived mid-day, and by nightfall, my iPhone battery was almost dead.
+We arrived mid-day, and by nightfall, my cell phone battery was almost dead.
 At this point, I turned to our usual 6000 mAh battery power bank to charge a 3969 mAh iPhone, which failed.

 After a few choice curse words, it became obvious that the power bank had some false advertising or age simply reduced its power.
 By lunch of the next day, the phone was pretty low again.